 In this article, I’m sharing my best method for getting out of pain from toothaches or gum pain, techniques to reduce the pain while you wait for your dentist appointment, and the common mistakes people make that actually make the pain worse.

 The 3-3-3 Method for Tooth Pain

-When getting out of tooth pain, it’s all about controlling swelling.
+When getting out of tooth pain, it’s all about controlling the swelling.
 Reduce the swelling and you reduce the pain.
-Short-term, the best way to reduce this inflammation is with the 3-3-3 method: that’s three Advils (600 mg total), three times a day, for three days.
+Short-term, the best way to reduce this inflammation is with the 3-3-3 method: three Advil (600 mg total), three times a day, for three days.

 What not to do: Don’t take the Advil and then stop once you start to get pain relief.
 The trick with Advil is to keep the levels up, because if you back off, it takes a while for the Advil kick in again and reduce inflammation.

 Keep in mind that this method can’t do anything to address the root cause of your tooth pain.
 You also have to check with your doctor that you can take ibuprofen.
 Tooth pain almost never goes away by itself—so don’t use this method for anything else except for getting out of pain enough to tide you over until your dentist appointment.